DOdrums/PortfolioProjectFiveAPI/README.md

 To test the app locally, the terminal within VScode was used.
 The steps to run this:

-* In your project workspace folder, open a terminal
+* In the project workspace folder, open a terminal
 * Run the command: ```python3 manage.py runserver```
 * Hit the 'open browser' button or visit ```http://localhost:8000/``` in the browser.
 * Use the website as usual.

-A local database was used for most of the local deployment usage, since it was necessary for the automated tests to run.
+A local database was used for most of the local deployment usage.
 However, the switch to using the production database could be easily made, in case migrations needed to be performed or otherwise.
-Furthermore, in the development version, DEBUG was set to False, so error messages would show follow.
+Furthermore, in the development version, DEBUG was set to False, so error messages would show.

 ### Production Deployment Initial